EV-OD/winscript/FINAL_SUMMARY.md

 - Production-ready installers and documentation
 - Enterprise-grade deployment capabilities

-**WinScript2 is now ready for production deployment and end-user distribution!**
+**SnapRun is now ready for production deployment and end-user distribution!**

 ---
 *Build Date: September 19, 2025*